 - 5.1 The financial impact on the Council has been taken into account in the assessment of the application.
-The main points of note are as follows:- - There are no significant implications for the Council's revenue or capital budget if the CAT is approved.
-The asset in question is unused and in need of repair.
-The Group intend to apply for Leader funding to support upgrade works but that is subject to a separate assessment process. - Leasing the asset being requested generates a small income but prevents the possible realisation of a capital receipt in the meantime.
-Achieving such a receipt has to date proven difficult given the lack of interest in this asset over a number of years.
+The main points of note are as follows:- - Leasing the asset requested would result in income of £4,200 p.a. but this is below the estimated market value rent of £12,000 - Leasing prevents the possible realisation of a capital receipt in the short term.